scolapicchioni/blazor/Lab02/readme.md

  On the `Solution Explorer`, right click you solution, then select `Add` -> `New Project`.
 - Select `Class Library`.
 Click `Next`
 - In the  `Project Name` field, type `PhotoSharingApplication.Shared`
-- Be sure to select the latest version of .Net (6.0 Preview)
+- Be sure to select the latest version of .Net (7.0)
 - Click `Create`

-We are going to define two interfaces: one for an IPhotosService and one for an IPhotosRepository.
-Our interfaces will look very similar and will contain the definitions for the method to Create, Read, Update and Delete photos.
-Both are going to use Photo entities, that we also have to define in this project.
+We are going to define two interfaces: one for an `IPhotosService` and one for an `IPhotosRepository`.
+Our interfaces will look very similar and will contain the definitions for the method to `Create`, `Read`, `Update` and `Delete` photos.
+Both are going to use `Photo` entities, that we also have to define in this project.

 So let's create a folder `Entities` and let's create a `Photo` class in this new folder: